gl-sdk/gen-ai-sdk-cookbook/gl-aip/examples/langflow-execute-agents/README.md

 - Displays the formatted response

 ### `list_agents.py` (Standalone)
+- Sync Langflow agents from AIP
-- Lists all available agents in your AIP instance
+- Lists all available **Langflow** agents in your AIP instance
 - Displays agent ID and name for each agent
 - Useful for discovering available Langflow agents